human face, figure, psyche and soul have always been the centerpiece

 –with humor, I hope–the absurdity of the human condition.

-the canvas.
-That’s good, but seldom the case.
+with the canvas.
+But seldom the case.

-wonderfully ridiculous in their demand for
+wonderfully ridiculous in their demand for (unaware of ?) their

-the playfulness, the humor, the joyousness and absurdity of becoming.
+the joyousness and absurdity of becoming.

 I have drawn and written stories since I was barely able to